eonist/eonist.github.io/_posts/2017-01-15-swift-package-manager.md

 - In terminal: ``swift package fetch``  Swift package has commands to fetch the dependencies
 - In terminal: ``swift package update`` Swift package has commands to update the dependencies

-## Epiphanies:
+## Gotchas:
-1. SPM forces you to organize your folder structure the "SPM way", I didn't like this at first.
-Source/<project-name>/<file-name>.swift but if you only have one 'module' which you should.
+1. SPM forces you to organise your folder structure the "SPM way", I didn't like this at first. `Source/<project-name>/<file-name>.swift` but if you only have one 'module' which you should.
 Modularity and all that.
 Then github.com will not force you to jump through 2 levels to see your files. as github skips 1 level if a folder is inside another folder.
 So you just click sources and there is all your files. all in 1 click.
 NICE! 🔑

 2. If you actively change your dependencies' code then don't link to binaries directly, instead include their source code as sub-project.
 When its code base becomes stable start using binaries aka (.framework).

 3. The target in the SPM manifest is used when you include internal dependencies in the Source file see : [this](http://www.bensnider.com/wrapping-c-code-within-a-single-swift-package.html)

 ## Final word:
 We are all DevOps now.
-There is no getting around this, if you want to code efficiently you have to master the art of DevOps.
+There is no getting around this, if you want to code efficiently you have to: "master the art of DevOps".
 Or descend into "dependency hell".
-Package Dependency managers Are not easy to use, but one cannot live with out them.
+Package Dependency managers yet Are not easy to use yet, but one cannot live with out them.

 ## Links: